Birchwell/birchwell.github.io/_posts/2018-07-01-willie-nelson-best-recordings.md

 * 1966 - Yesterday - Live Country Music Concert (at Panther Hall) (One of the better covers of this Beatles' classic.)
 * 1968 - Texas In My Soul - Texas In My Soul
 * 1970 - Both Sides Now - Both Sides Now
-* 1971 - Me and Paul
+* 1971 - Yesterday's Wine - Me and Paul
 * 1973 - Whiskey River - Shotgun Willie
 * 1973 - Local Memory - Shotgun Willie
 * 1974 - Bloody Mary Morning - Phases And Stages
 * 1975 - Time of the Preacher - Red Headed Stranger
 * 1975 - Blue Eyes Crying in the Rain - Red Headed Stranger
-* 1975 - Bach Minuet in G - Red Headed Stranger
+* 1975 - Bach Minuet in G - Red Headed Stranger (A nice short country cover I wish would go on much longer.
+I'd like to hear more great country guitarists do instrumental covers of classical pieces.)
 * 1978 - Stardust - WHOLE ALBUM
 * 1980 - Angel Flying Too Close To The Ground - Honeysuckle Rose Soundtrack (This version may be the best, with the crowd sounds mixed in.)
 * 1980 - On The Road Again - Honeysuckle Rose Soundtrack